 If you are planning to travel to Mexico beyond the 'Border Zone' (The border zone is considered 13 miles to the south into Mexico, including the states of Baja California, Quintana Roo, and some areas in Sonora).
 Mexican authorities will request a Mexico Temporary Import Vehicle Permit for American or Canadian vehicles.
 This permit is issued only by Banjercito.
-You may get this permit in Banjercito's offices located in the border stations, some consulates, but we strongly recommend to get it online through Banjercito's.
+You may get this permit in Banjercito's offices located in the border stations, some consulates, but we strongly recommend to get it online through Banjercito's website.

-ONLY SONORA PROGRAM
+SONORA ONLY PROGRAM

 The state of Sonora operates a program known as "Sonora Only" for visitors who stay only in the state of Sonora.
 The "Sonora Only" permit requires less documentation than the standard 'Mainland Mexico Vehicle Permit', and the 'Sonora Only' permit is free.
 If you plan to travel in mainland Mexico outside of the state of Sonora, you will need to get the standard Mexico Temporary Import Vehicle Permit.